zeroluck/docs/sources/admin-guide/cache-refresh/index.md

   * _Snapshot Count:_ This defines the total number of snapshots that are allowed to be saved in the hard drive of the VM.
-It is recommended to be kept to 20 shapshots.
+It is recommended to be kept to 20 snapshots.

 Latest Gluu Servers--including the Community Edition--introduced two upgraded sections here: